mctools/simplebuild/doc/source/cmdline.rst

 =====================

-The ``sbenv`` command can be used to prefix any other command, causing that command to run within the `simplebuild environment <./envsetup.html>`_ without needing that environment to be activated for the current shell session.
+The ``sbenv`` command can be used to prefix any other command, causing that command to run within the :ref:`simplebuild environment <sbmanualenvsetup>` without needing that environment to be activated for the current shell session. *This should not be needed if you have installed simplebuild via the simple-build-system conda package as recommended.*

 Thus running ``sbenv mycmd arg1 arg2`` is similar to running ``eval "$(sb --env--setup)" && mycmd arg1 arg2`` in a sub-shell.